 Haynes gifted us with a grainy, overpowering and completely hypnotic story of love between two women, and he did it in a way nobody was able to ignore.
 It’s evident in the loving community it sparked who watch it, again and again, each time nothing being taken away or dulled.
 Carol will always be sharp, hard and poignant.

 Lachman’s nostalgic cinematography turns the streets of New York into lights and colors, evoking every sense of passion and hurt.
-Pictures overlapping faces lingering behind shadows and transitions that move like paintings.
+Pictures overlapping, faces lingering behind shadows, and transitions that move like paintings.
 Paired with Carter Burwell’s tremendous score the world moves at its own unique pace.

 Endlessly dreamy.
 Enthralling instances of awe, love, and tragedy.
 No other film observes such suspension of time.
-From the first touch of Carol’s hand on Therese’s shoulder, even without context, the gesture is a wave.
+From the first touch of Carol’s hand on Therese’s shoulder, even without context, the gesture ripples.
 Every stare, smile, and gaze meaning more than the last.
 Each time I return to Haynes’ winter romance the world only reaches as far as the edges of the grain.
 Carol is a complete and total transportation back in time and love.

 Hello, I am a Scottish filmmaker who enjoys writing about movies and reading comics!
 You can follow me on Twitter @_trudiegraham or on Instagram @tru.die